 We strive to accurately re-price all bills and make adjustments when an incorrectly priced bill results in significant underpayment or overpayment for services.

 OneNet injured workers and claimants direct appeals or grievances to their payer or administrator.
 They do not use the Appeals and Grievance Form used by UnitedHealthcare members.
 You are required to support the payer’s appeals process by providing records as requested and complying with final determinations.
 In the case of complaints or grievances related to a participating care provider, the payer or administrator refers the information to UnitedHealthcare and OneNet.
-If you, as the care provider, are disputing the state or services deemed not part of the workers’ compensation/auto illness or injury, please contact the client at the number identified on the EOR.
-For all network-related concerns, please contact Procura at 877-461-3750.
+If you are disputing the state or services deemed not part of the workers’ compensation/auto illness or injury, contact the client at the number identified on the EOR.
+For all network-related concerns, call Procura at 1-877-461-3750.
 Some states have formal dispute resolution or appeals processes.
 You must submit your appeal to Procura before using these appeals processes for both workers’ compensation and auto bills.

 Care providers can view pricing sheets by using the UHCprovider.com > Link > UnitedHealthcare OneNet PPO Pricing.
 Pricing sheets show the allowed amount of your bill after the application of OneNet pricing.
 Pricing sheets do not show the final bill adjudication by the payer.
 It may include billed charges and pricing for charges that are not payable as identified on the EOB or remittance advice.